rakudo/rakudo/NOMMAP.markdown

 ## Multi-methods
 Get these working.

+## Various operators in the setting
+Add back various operators like the arithmetic ones.

+## Block stuff
+Ensure correct closure semantics, pointy blocks with parameters and placeholder parameters need doing.
+Also $_, $/ and $! handling.

+## Lists, arrays and hashes in the setting
+Get them working.

 ## Flesh out signatures and parameters
 While basic binding works again now, there's plenty of stuff to "put back".